gmitra15/WordleBot/README.md

 # WordleSolver
-Attempt at making an interactive solver for the Wordle game
+Naive interactive solver for the Wordle game

+Currently has a lot of room for optimization